 Suggest standardizing hyperlink format as some as some are direct links, others hyperlink the words “Recording link click here”

-Scientific Workshop/Retreat page
+Scientific Workshop/Retreat page, unusual due to covid (retreat was cancelled, and the dedicated website was not used); could probably be removed now

 Suggest reformatting page to optimize content (e.g. Please see agenda below next to the boxes with the pages doesn’t make sense)

-Remove Social Networking page if not in use, but keep on wiki page if going to use (page last updated September 2015)
+Remove Social Networking page if not in use, but keep on wiki page if going to use (page last updated September 2015) we would like to reformat committee pages overall so that each committee describes their goals and updates events/meetings on a regular basis; in addition uses their own page for their meeting minutes

-Photo albums (page last updated June 2017)
+Photo albums (page last updated June 2017) will update with group photos from retreat

-SS/SC alumni page and instructions (I was able to get in without logging in; not sure if that’s right)
+SS/SC alumni page and instructions (I was able to get in without logging in; not sure if that’s right) based on the page restrictions all from NCI should be able to view the page with NIH credentials

+Questions to Communication Committee

 How to archive old content?